-However, some health conditions can induce refractive error instability by altering one or more eye features, for instance:
+However, some health conditions can induce instability with your eye prescription by altering one or more eye features, for instance:

 Hyperglycemia (elevated blood glucose) is a significant cause of temporary refractive changes in diabetic patients.
 Newly diagnosed individuals beginning treatment can experience fluctuation in vision from refractive instability.
 Once blood glucose levels normalize, the prescription typically stabilizes.
 Although the precise mechanism for the refractive change is not clear, lens abnormalities appear to be the likely cause.
 The general recommendation is to wait for at least 4-weeks before prescribing new glasses to allow for stabilization of the prescription.

 Dry eye syndrome (DES) is characterized by a deficiency in the amount and quality of tears, an unstable tear film and resulting ocular surface changes.
 Consequently, vision can fluctuate during the day depending on the severity.
 Refractive instability leads to challenges in daily tasks including reading, computer work, and driving.
 Left unmonitored and untreated, DES can progress causing permanent changes in vision.
 Instability in the prescription decreases with appropriate dry eye therapy and close monitoring.

 Between 2-4 million people in the U.S. have glaucoma, which can cause blindness by damaging the optic nerve.
 Trabeculectomy, a surgical procedure to lower intraocular pressure, is typically reserved for patients with severe glaucoma who no longer respond to treatment with standard medication or laser therapy.
 Vision changes/instability accompany this procedure in over half of the cases but are usually temporary.
 Recent studies have shown that after the surgery the axial length of the eye changes due to choroidal thickening, which can lead to temporary and possibly permanent changes in an individual’s vision.